 Assert.assertEquals(2, count);

-// Output data in the people_desc table.
+// Output data from the people_desc table

 List<PeopleDESC> resultDesc = jdbcTemplate.query("SELECT * FROM people_desc", (rs, rowNum) -> {